A product roadmap can be used to educate the market about your product vision, making product roadmaps a powerful tool for sales teams.

 In addition to our sales team, our entire customer success team also uses our product roadmap.
 There are two key benefits to showing your product roadmap to existing customers.

-The product roadmap reinvigorates interest in your product — it makes sure current customers get excited about your vision.
+It reinvigorates interest in your product — it makes sure current customers get excited about your vision.

 It demonstrates progress, and helps restore engagement and commitment among wavering clients.